 “In India, one in two children are sexually abused,” Baliga said.
 Over half of those are boys.
 If they haven’t suffered from sexual abuse, then it is likely to have been what she called “other cumulative trauma”.
 This would include witnessing domestic violence in the home, or being beaten or starved by their caregivers.
 “These are the kinds of things I have seen in the lives of the people I know who’ve grown up to commit the worst of the worst crimes,” Baliga said.
 She wasn’t saying this to excuse in any way the criminals who raped and murdered the 23-year-old physiotherapist.
 They should be held accountable, of course.
 “But I want a part of the road to healing to look at the individual and societal norms that gave rise to this,” she said, “instead of satisfying ourselves with the fiction that executing these young people or incarcerating them is doing anything to end the rampant sexual violence that is happening every single day.”

 Amitava Kumar is Professor of English at Vassar College in upstate New York.
 He is the author of Evidence of Suspicion, a writer’s report on the global war on terrorism, and Husband of a Fanatic, an ‘Editors’ Choice’ book at The New York Times.
-He is also the author of Bombay-London-New York, and Passport Photos.
+He is also the author of Bombay-London-New York, Passport Photos, and A Matter of Rats: A Short Biography of Patna.
 His novel Home Products was a finalist for the Vodafone Crossword Book Award.
-His latest book is A Matter of Rats: A Short Biography of Patna.
+His latest book, The Lovers: A Novel, is forthcoming from Aleph Book Company.